iu-parfunc/lvars/README.md

 names.

 The Redex model is useful despite these limitations.
-However, it would be interesting to try modeling lambdapar in a framework that has better support for truly simultaneous reductions -- the [K system][k-framework] comes to mind.
+However, it would be interesting to try modeling lambdaLVar in a framework that has better support for truly simultaneous reductions -- the [K system][k-framework] comes to mind.